soiltechproject/fsm-docs/DOC-BLOCS.md

 @shaz i noticed that the ds:Dataset input is missing from this one

-~Talk about the methosd ie Paddock.getDataAsRDD~
+~Talk about the method ie Paddock.getDataAsRDD~

 #### PointAtribute